'I've never had a problem with Ter Stegen' - Neuer says rift rumours were blown out of proportion | Goal.com

 Manuel Neuer insists suggestions of a rift with fellow Germany goalkeeper Marc-Andre ter Stegen were blown out of proportion.

-Earlier this year, Bayern Munich's first-choice keeper Neuer criticised his Barca counterpart for making "inappropriate" comments over his disappointment at not playing more regularly for Die Mannschaft.
+Earlier this year, Bayern Munich's first-choice keeper Neuer criticised his Barca counterpart for making "inappropriate" comments over his disappointment at not playing more regularly for the national team.

-However, Neuer later talked up the qualities of Ter Stegen, who has become one of the best number ones in the world at Camp Nou, and the former Schalke stopper says there was never an issue between the two.
+However, Neuer later talked up the qualities of Ter Stegen, who has become one of the best No.1s in the world at Camp Nou, and the former Schalke shot-stopper says there was never an issue between the two.

 "In principle, far too much was made of it," Neuer told Kicker.
 "I've never had a problem with Marc.